Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 > 🛑 Removable media can jump the gap

 ## Network Access Control (NAC)
+*Can be used to prevent hosts from connecting to the network unless they meet certain security requirements*

 **Wireless Network, Remote Access, VPN Access**

 - Control from wherever you are (inside or outside)